Shehu Sani Reacts As Tinubu's Son, Seyi, Was Seen Roller Skating With His Security Details In Abuja | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Shehu Sani Reacts As Tinubu’s Son, Seyi, Was Seen Roller Skating With His Security Details In Abuja

-In the photo which was shared by Sahara Reporters on Sunday August 13, 2023, Seyi Tinubu was seen roller skating on Abuja street, with high security power behind him.
-Some armed men believed to be operatives of the Department of State Services (DSS) were seen behind him brandishing guns.
+Seyi Tinubu, the son of President Bola Ahmed Tinubu, was recently photographed rollerblading in the streets of Abuja.
+The photo has since received a variety of responses on social media, and Shehu Sani, a former senator from Kaduna Central Senatorial District, was one of them.

-In a light-hearted reaction to the photo, Shehu Sani recalled that the case of the son of former president Muhammadu Buhari was riding power bike in Abuja, while President Tinubu’s son was roller skating.
+Seyi Tinubu is seen rollerblading on an Abuja street in the picture published by Sahara Reporters on Sunday, August 13, 2023.
+High security forces are standing behind him.
+Behind him, a group of armed guys holding firearms were observed.
+It was thought that they were DSS agents.

-In the post he made his verified Twitter handle on Monday August 14, 2023, the former lawmaker said – “Buhari’s first son was power bike and this current first son is roller skating.
-We are all now in a roller coaster ride.”
+Shehu Sani responded to the image with humor, recalling the incident involving Muhammadu Buhari’s son riding a motor bike in Abuja.The former lawmaker tweeted on August 14, 2023, “Buhari’s first kid was a power bike, and this current first son is roller skating,” according to his verified Twitter account.
+We’re all on a roller coaster right now.

-The comment from Shehu Sani was immediately trailed by mixed reactions from members of the public, as some took to the comments section to question the essence of the comparison that he made.
+Different members of the public commented on Shehu Sani’s remark, and some used the comments section to debate the accuracy of the parallel he used.

 )